-You can ignore the warning - all this guff means that MATLAB found a minimum.
+All the big words mean that MATLAB found a minimum.
 The values for x and y are 4.25 and -0.125.

 This is just one possible minimum - there are several other local minima in this solution.
 You'll find that the solution you get is very sensitive to the initial guess for the optimal point - when you solve a problem like this it's well worth trying lots of initial guesses.
 And if you have any physical insight into what the solution might look like, use this to come up with the best initial guess you can.